ckeditor/ckeditor4-docs/guides/dev/ckeditor_js_load/README.md

 ## Creating Editors

-Now that the [CKEditor JavaScript API](#!/api) is available in the page, you can use it create editors.
+Now that the [CKEditor JavaScript API](#!/api) is available on the page, you can use it create editors.
 For that, there are two different options available:

- * [Framed Editing](#!/guide/dev_framed): the most common way to use the editor, usually represented by a toolbar and a editing area placed on a specific position in the page.
+ * [Framed Editing](#!/guide/dev_framed) &ndash; the most common way to use CKEditor, when the editor is usually represented by a toolbar and an editing area placed in a specific position on the page.

- * [Inline Editing](#!/guide/dev_inline): to be used on pages that look like the final page.
+ * [Inline Editing](#!/guide/dev_inline) &ndash; used on pages that need to look like the final page.
 Editing is enabled directly on HTML elements through the HTML5 `contenteditable` attribute.
-The editor toolbar automatically appears, floating in the page.
+The editor toolbar appears automatically for these elements, floating on the page.

- Just click on your preferred option to have more information.
+In order to examine both usage scenarios, choose the preferred option above to get more information.
+See also the [Framed Editing](http://ckeditor.com/demo#standard) and [Inline Editing](http://ckeditor.com/demo#inline) demos on our website.